chai-AI9/The-Living-Map-Bengaluru/README.md

-# The Living Map of Bengaluru 🌆
+# 🌱 The Living Map: Green Coverage in Bengaluru

-A personal data science project exploring:
+A personal data science project visualizing green spaces across BBMP wards in Bengaluru using geospatial analysis and machine learning concepts.
 - 🌳 Green cover and tree density across wards
 - 🚌 BMTC accessibility for job-seekers and students
 - 🌧️ How rain impacts everyday life (commute, food delivery, etc.)

-# 🌱 The Living Map: Green Coverage in Bengaluru

-A personal data science project visualizing green spaces across BBMP wards in Bengaluru using geospatial analysis and machine learning concepts.

 ---